 When I first went backpacking, I packed a lot of unnecessary items… but a microfibre towel was not one of those things.
 I swear to god, I’m pretty sure these things would dry in the snow!

 Take every little piece of rubbish home with you.
-Every last bit.
+Everything you bring on your camping list goes home with you.
 Also, a garbage bag is useful for your dirty laundry; just don’t mix it up with the other bags!

 Obviously, this is super important: even the hobo-iest of hobos has a tarp.
 Number one on any camping packing list, backpacking or otherwise, is a sleep system.
 Not dying from the elements is the goal; being comfortable is an added bonus.